PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 ## WFB-ng Overview

-The *WFB-ng project* provides data transport that use low-level WiFi packets to avoid the distance and latency limitations of the ordinary IEEE 802.11 stack.
+The *WFB-ng project* provides a data transport that use low-level WiFi packets to avoid the distance and latency limitations of the ordinary IEEE 802.11 stack.

 The high level benefits of *WFB-ng* include: